About ovarian cancer

 In the early stages of ovarian cancer you don’t usually have any symptoms.
 If you do have symptoms, they’re usually very vague and are similar to symptoms caused by other, less serious conditions.
 These may include:

-- a swollen abdomen and persistent bloated feeling
+- having a swollen abdomen and constantly feeling bloated

 - feeling full quickly and losing your appetite